Janet Cox-Rearick: Scholarly work

 Her dissertation, The Drawings of Pontormo, was published as a book (2 volumes) in 1963.

 Her later books include: Dynasty and Destiny in Medici Art; Bronzino's Chapel of Eleonora in the Palazzo Vecchio; The Collections of Francois I: Royal Treasures; and Giulio Romano.
 She co-curated the 1999 exhibition The Drawings of Bronzino at the Metropolitan Museum of Art.

 She taught at Wellesley College, then soon after graduation worked as a curator in the Department of Prints and Drawings of the Art Institute of Chicago.
 She then became a lecturer at the Frick Collection before being hired, on the recommendation of Leo Steinberg, to teach Italian Renaissance art at Hunter College.
 She remained at Hunter College for over forty years, and later taught at the Graduate Center of the City University of New York.

 She received the title of Distinguished Professor from the City University of New York.

 For her work on Francois I, the French government awarded her a knighthood, naming her a Chevalier des Arts et des Lettres.

 Personal life

 She married three times, first to the art historian William Roger Rearick.
 Her second husband was H. Wiley Hitchcock, a scholar of American music.
-Her third husband was the art historian Louis Alexander Waldman.